Ultra-Fluffy Restaurant-Style Buttermilk Pancakes

 Pancake Toppings & Serving Ideas

 There are so many ways to serve these homemade buttermilk pancakes!
-You can serve them as part of a bigger breakfast, brunch, or breakfast for dinner spread with sausage or bacon, eggs, and other breakfast foods or enjoy a tall stack as the main dish.
+You can serve them as part of a bigger breakfast, brunch, or breakfast for dinner spread with sausage or bacon, eggs, and other family-friendly breakfast recipes like French Toast Pancakes or Croissant Breakfast Pie.

 And, of course, don’t forget the toppings!
-Here are a few of my favourite pancake toppings:
+Here are a few of my favorite pancake toppings:

 - Maple syrup